TRADITIONAL MOUNTAINEERING

 --Robert Speik, www.TraditionalMountaineering.org

-Former Chair of the Mountaineering Training Committee, Sierra Club's Angeles
+Former Chair for three years, of the (Basic and Advanced) Mountaineering Training Committee, Sierra Club's Angeles

 Chapter